poseidon-framework/poseidon-framework.github.io/trident.md

 ##### Individual/Sample duplicates

-- `Poseidon_ID`s (so individual/sample names) within one package have to be unique, or `.trident` will stop.
+- `Poseidon_ID`s (so individual/sample names) within one package have to be unique, or `trident` will stop.
-- We also discourage sample duplicates across packages in package repositories, but `.trident` will generally continue with them. `validate` will fail though, if the `--ignoreDuplicates` flag is not set.
+- We also discourage sample duplicates across packages in package repositories, but `trident` will generally continue with them. `validate` will fail though, if the `--ignoreDuplicates` flag is not set.
 - `forge` offers a special mechanism to resolve sample duplicates within its selection language.

 ##### Group names in `.fam` files